-Each option is well explained which is great for ease of use.
+Each option is well explained, which is great for ease of use.

-When we connected, Psiphon was able to unblock most websites, but the VPN can’t be relied on for streaming as it doesn’t work with some of the major streaming services like Netflix and BBC iPlayer).
+Psiphon is able to unblock most websites, but it can’t be relied on for streaming as it doesn’t work with some of the major streaming services (like Netflix and BBC iPlayer).

 - High Speed: $4.99/month